-The monetarist theory (also referred to as “monetarism”) is a fundamental macroeconomic theory that focuses on the importance of the money supply as a key economic force.
-Subscribers to the theory believe that money supply is a primary determinant of price levels and inflation.
+Monetarism (also referred to as “monetarist theory”) is a fundamental macroeconomic theory that focuses on the importance of the money supply as a main driver for economic growth.
+Subscribers to monetary economics believe that money supply is a primary determinant of price levels and inflation.

 Increasing money supply, according to the theory, inevitably leads to higher prices and inflation, while decreasing the money supply leads to deflation and risks, causing a recession.

 Changes in the money supply also affect employment and production levels, but the monetarist theory asserts that those effects are only temporary, while the effect on inflation is more long-lasting and significant.

 Most central bankers prescribe to monetarist theory by using their key policy rate in an attempt to control money supply, thereby controlling inflation and economic growth.
 This is commonly referred to as monetary policy, as opposed to fiscal policy, which aims to target government taxes and/or control government spending.